 First there was the Instagram profile, and then came the one-size-fits-all Business Profile.
-Now the Creator Profile has been added to the mix.
+Now the Instagram Creator Account has been added to the mix.
 This begs the question, who should have which profile?

 Instagram first launched the Creator Profile option as a test at the end of 2018, and now any user can elect to have a creator account.
 You heard that right—it’s not exclusive to users with a certain number of followers, or who have been blessed with the sacred blue checkmark.
 The launch of creator profiles was primarily aimed at users who have been using a business account, but don’t operate under a traditional business model.
 Think: influencers, celebrities, politicians, authors, or any household name.
 Many of these users have larger audiences than companies, and often leverage Instagram to build personal brands and to earn a little extra dough.
 This makes access to analytics to understand follower growth and trends on their account important to finding success on the ‘Gram.

 While there’s no denying that influencers are some of the most prominent players on Instagram, they’ve been stuck in a mysterious grey area between being considered a business and a typical Instagram user.
-Many influencers and other celebrity personas opt for business profiles to gain access to follower insights, call-to-action buttons on their profiles, and other exclusive tools that aren’t available to regular users with a personal account.
+Many influencers and other celebrity personas opt for business profiles to gain access to follower Instagram insights, call-to-action buttons on their profiles, and other exclusive tools that aren’t available to regular users with a personal account.
 Although business accounts provide beneficial tools to influencers, they have been an umbrella solution for everything under the sun, from micro-influencers to celebrities, and conglomerates.
 So, it was due time that Instagram launched an alternative with influencers and content creators in mind.
+But can just anyone have a creator account on Instagram?
+Yes, of course!
+There are no Instagram creator account requirements needed.

 So, what is the difference between a creator and a business Instagram account?
-Instagram refers to the two types of accounts as "Professional" accounts, and while the differences between the two options are not significant, the nature of the creator profile is designed for an individual user (i.e. an actor, athlete, or designer for example) while the business profile is aimed for accounts that represent companies that are selling products or services.
+Is it better to have a business or creator account on Instagram?
+The two types of accounts are referred to as "Professional" accounts, and while the differences between the two options are not significant, the nature of the creator profile is designed for an individual user (i.e. an actor, athlete, or designer for example) while the business profile is aimed for accounts that represent companies that are selling products or services.

 Creator profiles equip users with a set of tools to “control your online presence, understand your growth and manage your messages.”
 The three key features that come with a creator account include a streamlined inbox, growth insights, and alternative options for displaying contact information and category labels.
 Ashley Yuki, a product manager at Instagram, says that creators are "an important part of our community."
 She adds, "we want to make sure that Instagram is the best place, and the easiest place to build fan communities and also build [creators'] personal brands."